NBC Logo

 NBC Logo 1952-1953

-For another year, the company used a minimalistic text logo, but the designers completely changed the lettering style.
-They removed the serifs, set the symbols straight, made them smooth and voluminous.
+The company used a minimalistic text logo for another year, but the designers completely changed the lettering style.
+They removed the serifs, set the symbols straight, and made them smooth and voluminous.
 To do this, the authors added black shadows to the left of the white letters.
-The symbols turned out to be expressive, large, three-dimensional.
+The symbols turned out to be expressive, large, and three-dimensional.

 1953 – 1959